 We must stand against this action and enlist the united support of people around the world to stand with us.
 You can learn more about what the ACLJ is doing to help protect the historic Hagia Sophia here.

-As we mobilize our legal and Government Affairs teams globally to stop a historic Christian church from being turned into a mosque, have your gift DOUBLED.
-Have your gift doubled through our Matching Challenge.
+As we mobilize our legal and Government Affairs teams globally to stop a historic Christian church from being turned into a mosque, we need your support.